Atelier User Guide

 Common causes include:

-- Docker build failures
+- Docker build failures — a failing

 Crash Alerts